dotnet/csharplang/proposals/fixed-sized-buffers.md

 * There could be some challenges with backwards compatibility, but given that the existing fixed-sized buffers only work with a selection of primitive types, it should be possible for the compiler to continue "just-working" if the user treats the fixed-buffer as a pointer.
 * Incompatible constructs may need to use slightly different `v2` encoding to hide the fields from old compiler.
-* Packing is not weel defined in IL spec for generic types.
+* Packing is not well defined in IL spec for generic types.
 While the approach should work, we will be bordering on undocumnted behavior.
 We should make that documented and make sure other JITs like Mono have the same behavior.
 * Specifying a separate type for every length (an possibly another for `readonly` fields, if supported) will have impact on metadata.
 It will be bound by the number of arrays of different sizes in the given app.
 * `ref` math is not formally verifiable (since it is unsafe).
 We will need to find a way to update verification rules to know that our use is ok.